ncatlab/nlab-content/pages/2/7/0/1/11072/content.md

 Let $C$ be an $\ast$-[[star-autonomous category|autonomous]] category with [[cartesian products]].
 A Seely !-modality on $C$ is a comonad that is a [[strong monoidal functor]] from the [[cartesian monoidal category|cartesian monoidal structure]] to the $\ast$-autonomous monoidal structure, i.e. we have $!(A\times B)\cong !A \otimes !B$ coherently.
 (There is also a [[coherence]] [[axiom]] that should be imposed; see [Mellies, section 7.3](#Mellies09).)
 =--

 (Note that in linear logic, the cartesian monoidal structure $\times$ is sometimes denoted by $\&$.)
-This implies that the [[Kleisli category]] of ! is a [[cartesian closed category]], which is a categorical version of the translation of intuitionistic logic into linear logic.
+This implies that the [[Kleisli category of a comonad|Kleisli category]] of ! is a [[cartesian closed category]], which is a categorical version of the translation of intuitionistic logic into linear logic.

 Of course, the above definition depends on the existence of the cartesian product, and relies on the self-duality of an $\ast$-autonomous category to derive the rules for ? from the rules for !.
 A different definition that doesn't require the existence of $\times$ was given by [Benton, Bierman, de Paiva, and Hyland](#BBPH92):